 Patients are intubated for a variety of reasons, the most common or routine being the need for general anesthesia during surgery.
 Other than that, people are intubated on an emergency basis when their lungs fail, or when their breathing or upper airway is compromised in some way.
 Though thankfully not very often, asthmatics are intubated when the lungs start to become so tight and obstructed, that the work of breathing becomes overwhelming.
 The person’s breathing can become so difficult that they start to tire out and could potentially stop breathing (what they call a respiratory arrest).

-The procedure itself, involves placing an endotracheal tube, about the diameter of your middle finger and about 12 inches long, into your windpipe with the help of a tool (called a Laryngascope) that forces the tongue down and exposes the opening of your airway ( now you know why its nice to be asleep).
+The procedure itself, involves placing the endotracheal tube, about the diameter of your middle finger and about 12 inches long, into your windpipe ( usually through your mouth) with the help of a tool (called a Laryngascope) that forces the tongue down and exposes the opening of your airway ( now you know why its nice to be asleep).
 Once inserted, the ET tube is held in place inside your airway by an inflatable balloon that’s built onto the bottom of the tube.
 The other end of the tube is secured to the corner of your mouth, either by tape or a special strap that goes around your head (you can see the ETT holder in the photo above).
 After the tube is inserted, the medical team will listen to your chest to make sure that air is actually going into your lungs and an xray is done to make sure the tube is in the correct position in the airway. ( Here’s a video showing an intubation on a mannequin to give you a visual idea)

-Because complications can arise easily, the decision to intubate a tight asthmatic is never taken lightly, and is usually only done as a last resort, or when it appears that severe respiratory failure is imminent or present.
+Because complications can arise easily, including damage to the trachea and lungs, the decision to intubate a tight asthmatic is never taken lightly, and is usually only done as a last resort, or when it appears that severe respiratory failure is imminent or present.
 During a really bad asthma attack the medical staff will keep a close eyes on you your vital signs, especially your breathing pattern and mental status.
 They’ll usually draw arterial blood gas (ABGs) samples to check for increases in CO2 and decreases in Ph and O2 , which can indicate impending respiratory failure.
 It’s been my experience though, that if you’re a really bad asthmatic with a history of prior intubations, that the doctors will just tell you right up front to alert them if you think you’re starting to poop out.
 This way they can intubate you before you go into full blown respiratory failure or loose consciousness and stop breathing all together.

 So what does it actually feel like to be intubated?